CodonCode Aligner

 All of these new features have been requested by users - thanks to all who have given us feedback.

 • Assembly by group: To quickly assemble multiple contigs, for example from different species or patients, you can define how Aligner should interpret sample names to automatically group samples.
 Aligner can then automatically assemble samples in each group separately.
-A Flash tutorial is available.
+A movie tutorial is available.

 • Compare contigs: CodonCode Aligner version 1.5 lets you compare a set of contigs by building "contigs of contigs", for example for phylogenetic studies.
 To verify differences between contigs, double-clicking in the "contig of contigs" will show the original traces.
-A Flash tutorial is available.
+A movie tutorial is available.

 • One-step processing: You now have the option to do base calling, end clipping, vector trimming, and contig assembly in a single step.